 Birmingham Children's Hospital Heart Appeal (images courtesy of Birmingham Children's Hospital)

 The Furies (images courtesy of Kindle, Furies, Forest Fringe, Alex Brenner)

 Watch this Space (images courtesy of Watch This Space)

-Level 5 (Year 2) This year broadens and develops your learning.
-Employability and transferable skills are at the forefront of our Entrepreneurial Design module, which introduces aspects of setting up a business as a designer maker.
-Students form a company to sell their products to the public for Christmas time.
-This module gives you the opportunity to experience the many different skills required for launching a business.
-Each student designs and makes a collection of work alongside playing a vital role within the company.
+Level 5 (Year 2) This year of the Jewellery Design course broadens and develops your learning.
+Employability and transferable skills are at the forefront of our Entrepreneurial Design module, which introduces aspects of setting up a business as a jewellery designer maker.
+Students form a company to sell their jewellery products to the public for Christmas time.
+This module gives you the opportunity to experience the many different skills required for launching a jewellery business.
+Each Jewellery Design student designs and makes a collection of work alongside playing a vital role within the company.
 These range across fundraising, finding venues to sell, developing a brand, accounts, pricing, publicity, stock control etc.

 For further information please visit the following links:

 Other modules include Contextual Design, Personal Development 1, Professional Experience and Contextual Study 2.

 Level 6 (Year 3) This year of the Jewellery Design and Related Products course consolidates and synthesises your learning experience with particular emphasis on developing your own visual identity and personal approach to jewellery design.
 You develop your own personal brief which then acts as a guide to your experimental enquiry.
 This enables you to make decisions, decide the area of jewellery design you wish to pursue, and the materials and process you wish to investigate.
 Self-discovery and developing transferable skills such as independence, self-reliance, self-motivation, critical evaluation and problem solving - all help you to develop the necessary life skills you will need to start your career in the jewellery industry upon graduation.